Corporate America donates millions to Harvey relief efforts

 Corporate giants are making big contributions to disaster relief organizations to help victims of Tropical Storm Harvey.

-Over 1,000 people were rescued overnight from record floods in the Houston area.
+Harvey is not a hurricane anymore, but life-threatening flooding continues in the Houston area.
 So far, the storm has killed two people in Texas, according to authorities.
 They expect the death toll to rise.

 Related: Impact Your World - How you can help